divyaprakash765/Git-tutorial/Readme.txt

 19. `git remote rename <oldname> <newname>` : this command renames the remote connection

 Note : The name of the remote connection is always used to establish communication between the repositories

+20. `git add <file1> <file2> <file3>`: this command will add multiple file changes together in the staging area.

+21. `git add .`: this command add all files working repoto staging area.